lelouchneo/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ## Other Tyk Components

 ### Installing Tyk Self-managed Control Plane
+Deploying the MDCB ( Master Data Centre Bridge) component enables multi-cluster, multi data-centre API management from a single Dashboard.

-If you are deploying the Master Data Centre in an *MDCB* deployment then you can set the `mdcb.enabled` option in your `values.yaml` to true to add the MDCB component to your cluster.
+To deploy MDCB in your Kubernetes cluster, set `mdcb.enabled` in your `values.yaml`  to `true`.

+Check [Tyk Control plane](https://tyk.io/docs/tyk-multi-data-centre/) for more configuration details.

 This enables multi-cluster, multi Data-Centre API management from a single Dashboard.